iarenaza/moodle-filter_multilang2/README.md

 - For each "lang block":
   - If there are texts in the currently active language, print them.
   - Else, if there exists texts in the current parent language, print them.
-  - Else, don't print any text inside the lang block.
+  - Else, as fallback, print the text with language 'other' if such one is set.
 - Text outside of "lang blocks" will always be shown.

 ## Definition of "lang block" ##